WHERE WE WORK

 Researchers continue to find varying levels of residual Dioxin in the soil of southern Viet Nam and where the herbicides were previously stored—areas that are now designated Dioxin “hotspots.”
 There are 28 such hotspots, all former U.S. bases in Viet Nam, with the high possibility of exposing new generations to the toxic legacy of the herbicides.
 Of these hotspots, the U.S. air bases at Da Nang, Phu Cat and Bien Hoa were the most significant in need of immediate remediation.

-Researchers from Columbia University School of Public Health estimated 4.8 million Vietnamese civilians lived in villages that were under the direct spray paths of Operation Ranch Hand.
+Researchers from Columbia University School of Public Health estimated 2.1 to 4.8 million Vietnamese civilians lived in villages that were under the direct spray paths of Operation Ranch Hand.
 And at least a million soldiers from the Army of the Republic of Viet Nam (ARVN), as well as the Vietnam National Liberation Front (NLF) and North Vietnamese Army, were potentially exposed.

 It was estimated that, in 2011, of the 3 million Vietnamese who lived with compromised health, 150,000 were children with birth defects.
 Viet Nam has become a likely vector for many recurring conditions and illnesses that have been found to be associated with exposure to Dioxin, from Chloracne to Hodgkin’s Disease.